 Judgment day is not a special time of sentencing, but rather it is every day in both the earth and spirit life where the law of compensation is still working.
 While time as such is not known in the spirit world, every breath is a part of eternity.
 Judgment continues until the spirit reaches the condition of harmony whereby the law no longer demands judgment.

-Judgment, although not meted out by an “angry god”, is still to be feared for the immutable law demands exact restoration, and the judgment is inescapable.
+God is not present in wrath and judgment, but only in love – rejoicing not in the suffering of his children because of sin, but rather in their redemption from suffering that the violation of the Laws of Harmony exacts with certitude.
+However, judgment, although not meted out by an “angry god”, is still to be feared for the immutable law demands exact restoration, and the judgment is inescapable.
 Memory is the human storehouse of good and evil and it doesn’t die with the death of the body.
 Instead it becomes fully alive upon the physical, mortal body being discarded.

 There is a way, however, through which men may turn the judgment of death into a judgment of life, disharmony into harmony, suffering into happiness, and judgment itself into something desirable.
 This is the way of seeking the Divine Love and the New Birth.

 For more details about this topic, click here.

 - After Death

 - Laws of Progression